ICI3D/DAIDD/Materials/modelWorld.md

 ### Step 7

--   Create a clean, clearly labeled version of your model diagram and upload it before Wednesday’s interactive session (4a).
-Upload location: DAIDD Participants > General > Files > 04_modelDiagram > 04.1_InitialDiagrams.
+-   Create a clean, clearly labeled version of your model diagram and upload it before 08:30 on Wednesday.
+Upload location: [04_modelDiagram](https://drive.google.com/drive/folders/1FrPthVKyzpa0CQFFHB1GUrRdyLce3J9x?usp=drive_link)
     - Use solid **labeled arrows** to represent the transitions into / out of / between states.
 Label all arrows into or out of a state with the rate for the process.
 If the arrow represents leaving a state (whether or not another state is entered), label the arrow with the per capita rate.
     - Use **dashed arrows** (pointing to transitions, not states) to indicate influences of one state on the rate of transition from another state.
     - Include a **key** for symbols/abbreviations.